-When I think of Scotland, the first thing that comes to mind is my friend Karen Hawkins and her novels full of dreamy castles, horses, handsome men, and a description of hot tea and shortbread that makes me stop whatever I’m doing to go and brew a pot of Earl Grey.
+When it comes to things to do in Scotland, I think of history, Scotch, and afternoon tea with shortbread.
 I also imagine kilts, haggis, and the sound of bagpipes.
 But, as with every country I visit, I discover there’s so much more than the stereotype.

 I didn’t expect the genuine friendliness of every cab driver I met (seriously, they’re all like tour guides) and the amount of gourmet foods available (more on that later).
 But, it was really these seven things that I think surprised me the most.